 - Big Finish Doctor Who:

 - The Child in "The Holy Terror".
 An all-powerful Enfant Terrible, nothing in the castle can kill it or even slow it down; the Doctor can't fight it, dissuade it or technobabble it away.
 By the end of the story, the heroes are reduced to hiding in the throne room while the Child massacres its way through the populace, knowing that there's nothing they can do but wait until it comes after them.
-As it turns out, Eugene can destroy the Child, but that just results in the entire Vicious Cycle repeating itself and the damn thing reappearing later anyway.
+As it turns out, as the author of this scenario, Eugene can destroy the Child, but that just results in the entire Vicious Cycle repeating itself and the damn thing reappearing later anyway.
 The only thing Eugene can do to escape is let the Child kill him, ending his suffering and deleting the Child from existence.

 - Death in "Master".
-Both the Doctor and the Master find out the hard way that there's no way of opposing her in any way, shape or form: attempts to talk her down only end with the recipient being Mind Raped; the one attempt to actually attack her ends before it can even begin.
+Both the Doctor and the Master find out the hard way that there's no way of opposing her in any way, shape or form: attempts to talk her down only end with the recipient being Mind Raped; the one effort to actually attack her ends before it can even begin.
 In the end, the only sane thing to do is run like hell, all while pursued by nightmarish stimuli across the house.
 The story concludes on a Bad Guy Wins note, with the Doctor in indentured servitude to Death and the Master still trapped in her schemes.

 - Immortal Hulk.
 Given his enormous strength and healing factor, you could argue that the Hulk was already this before, but since this series started, it has been revealed that while Bruce Banner can die, the Hulk will always rise up when the night falls.
 And given his new "Devil Hulk" persona seems to enjoy sadistically punishing others, he's more of a horror monster than ever.
 The Bad Future sequence reveals that once he's fully possessed by the One Below All, the Hulk becomes this to the entire universe.